luciferpeter88/pwa/README.md

 ## Hardware API Usage

-The application utilizes the following device hardware APIs:
+The application uses the following device hardware APIs:

 - **Camera API:** Used to capture user profile photos.
-- **Microphone API (SpeechRecognition):** Used to enable voice-based text input.
+- **Microphone API :** Used to enable voice-based text input.
 - **Geolocation API:** Used to access the user's location, potentially for step tracking or other location-based features.
 - **Vibration API:** Used to provide haptic feedback to the user for certain actions or events.
 - **Device Motion API:** Used to detect device movement, primarily for step tracking functionality.